 Lillian McIntyre is a fourth-year student at the University of Hawai‘i at Mānoa pursuing a B.A. in Japanese and a B.F.A. in Painting.
 She is interested in wafuku and kitsuke, as well as oil painting.
 Lillian was an intern at the Ehime Prefectural International Center in Matsuyama, Japan in 2019 and studied abroad in Florence, Italy during Fall 2018.

-Melody Chung is a fourth-year student at the University of Hawai‘i at Mānoa majoring in Japanese.
+Melody Chung was part of the research team during Summer 2020.
+At the time, Melody was a fourth-year student at the University of Hawai‘i at Mānoa majoring in Japanese.
 She is interested in Japanese language and culture, international relations, and foreign policy.
 Melody has studied abroad in Japan twice: she spent a year studying in Kobe at Konan University and a semester studying in Kyoto at Ritsumeikan University.

-Asia Dobbs recently graduated with an M.A. in Asian Studies (Japan focus) from the University of Hawai‘i at Mānoa and is interested in social issues in Japan.
+Asia Dobbs was part of the research team from 2019 to 2020.
+She graduated with an M.A. in Asian Studies (Japan focus) from the University of Hawai‘i at Mānoa in May 2020 and is interested in social issues in Japan.
 She was the recipient of a 2019–2020 Foreign Language and Area Studies Fellowship for Japanese and previously worked as a research assistant for the UH Mānoa library’s Takazawa Collection, where she managed materials related to leftist social movements in Japan.
 Prior to attending UH Mānoa, Asia completed a B.A. in Asian Studies from the University of California, Berkeley.
-Asia has accepted a position as an international education consultant in Japan.
+After graduation, Asia accepted a position as an international education consultant in Japan.

-Iroha Mochida is a fourth-year student at the University of Hawai‘i at Mānoa majoring in Asian Studies with a major area focus on Japan and a minor area focus on Southeast Asia.
+Iroha Mochida was part of the research team during Summer 2020.
+At the time, she was a fourth-year student at the University of Hawai‘i at Mānoa majoring in Asian Studies with a major area focus on Japan and a minor area focus on Southeast Asia.
 She is interested in traditional arts in the Asia-Pacific region, particularly ethnic music and dance.
 Iroha previously interned at the University of Hawai‘i International Student Services Office.